Senior Years

 In Brisbane Catholic Education schools, another focus of the Senior years is post-school pathways – the transition to tertiary education or the workforce; and preparing our students to live in society as responsible and contributing adults.
 Post-school pathways are explored through the development of Senior Education Training (SET) Plans and provide opportunities for students to explore learning through the General and Applied subjects and Vocational Education and Training (VET) options.

-For more information on Brisbane Catholic Education’s implementation of the new Queensland Certificate of Education, please contact your school.
+For more information about the Queensland Certificate of Education (QCE), please contact your school.

 Queensland Curriculum and Assessment Authority: https://www.qcaa.qld.edu.au/